folkertvanheusden/MyIP/README.md

 ------------
 This is an implementation of an IP-stack (IPv4/IPv6).
-It will listen on a tap-device for ethernet frames containg e.g. ARP- requests, IP packets, ICMP, UDP and even NTP, VNC, SIP and HTTP requests.
+It will listen on a tap-device for ethernet frames containg e.g. ARP- requests, IP packets, ICMP, UDP and even NTP, VNC, SIP, MQTT (no wildcards) and HTTP requests.

 required
 --------